How to Get Home Improvement Loans with No Equity

 - Major landscaping work or site improvements

-- Mobile accessibility improvements (for disabled residents)
+- Mobile accessibility improvements (for residents with disabilities)

 - Energy-efficient improvements

 Read more about the cost to build a deck.

 Poor uses of a home improvement loan with no equity

 Before adding a wood deck or a sunroom, check out Remodeling magazine’s latest Cost vs. Value Report to see which home upgrades will get you the most bang for your renovation buck.
 You can save money if you avoid overpriced upgrades that won’t ultimately add value to your home.

 Government-backed renovation loans typically prohibit the following home improvements for no-equity loans